webix-hub/gitbook-webix-jet/chapter3.md

 ```
 Thus, on clicking the segmented button the detailsModeChanged event will fire and the corresponding  column group will be rendered in the datatable.

+You can check the [demo](https://github.com/webix-hub/jet-demos/tree/10_events) that shows how views can be connected with the help of events.

 #### Event handler shortcuts ( or aliases )